 State University Grant (SUG)

 SUG is a state grant awarded by CSU, Chico to California residents who have an eligible EFC (Expected Family Contribution).
 Both graduate students and undergraduates may be eligible for SUG.
-Since funds are limited, it is important to apply by the March 2 priority deadline.
+Since funds are limited and subject to availability, it is important to apply by the March 2 priority deadline.

 SUG awards are based on full-time enrollment.
 You must be enrolled in a minimum of half-time units to maintain eligibility.
 If you are enrolled half-time, the award amount will be adjusted.
 The typical full-time annual SUG award for 2014/2015 is listed in the table below.
 Estimated award offers for 2014-2015 are subject to change.

 Please note: SUG is awarded to assist with payment of state tuition fees.
 If your tuition fees are being waived or paid by another agency, such as Vocational Rehabilitation, you are not eligible for SUG.
 If you receive a SUG and are later notified that another source will pay your fees, such as a fee waiver, third party payment, or a Cal Grant, you will be required to repay the SUG.

 SUG eligibility is based on degree programs and earned units.
 Students who are SUG eligible must be enrolled at least half time and meet the following criteria:

 - Undergraduate non-transfer students cannot have earned more than 150 semester units.